Domain Adversarial Neural Networks for Domain Generalization: When It Works and How to Improve

-which gives a domain adversarial training objective aimed at aligning the sources.
-Hereon, we often refer to this as a \textit{source-source} DANN, rather than a \textit{source-target} DANN.
+which gives a domain adversarial training objective aimed at aligning the sources (while also maintaining good task performance).
+Hereon, we often refer to this as a \textit{source-source} DANN, rather than a \textit{source-target} DANN as was given in Eq.~\eqref{eqn:dann_obj}.
 On the surface, there seems to be no justification for the source-source DANN.
-If we recall the interpretation of Theorem~\ref{thm:bendavid}, there is one key difference: rather than approximating the minimization of the source-target divergence $d_{\mathcal{H} \Delta \mathcal{H}}(\mathbb{Q}, \mathbb{P})$, the objective in Eq.~\eqref{eqn:sdann_obj} approximates minimization of some combination of the source-source divergences $\{d_{\mathcal{H} \Delta \mathcal{H}}(\mathbb{P}_i, \mathbb{P}_j)\}_{i,j}$ which do \textit{not} appear in the upper bound.
-If we look to recent literature, preliminary theoretical work to motivate this modification of DANN does exist \citep{albuquerque2019adversarial}.
-In the next section, we start from this work in the derivation of our own results.
+If we recall the interpretation of Theorem~\ref{thm:bendavid}, there is one key difference: rather than aligning the source and target domains $\mathbb{P}$ and $\mathbb{Q}$ as suggested by the divergence term in Theorem~\ref{thm:bendavid}, the objective in Eq.~\eqref{eqn:sdann_obj} aligns source domains $\mathbb{P}_i$ and $\mathbb{P}_j \ \forall (i,j) \in [k]^2$ whose divergences do \textit{not} appear in the upper bound.
+Thus, the motivating argument is lost in this new formulation.
+If we look to recent literature, preliminary theoretical work to motivate this modification of DANN does exist \cite{albuquerque2019adversarial}.
+We start from this work in the derivation of our own results.